|Birth: ||Nov. 12, 1918|

 Dad was devoted to God and to his family.
 He was a member of Bethany United Methodist Church in Wescosvillle, Lehigh County, Pennsylvania, where he drove the Sunday School bus, sang in the church choir, participated in the church's men's work group, and served on the Boy Scout Council.
 When his dear Uncle Charlie died, he convinced his beloved Aunt Ada to move in with our family.
 He had many grandchildren and great grandchildren, so his favorite weekend activity was visiting family.
 His mother's family held a large reunion every summer, and he never missed one of those family reunions.

 Though Dad didn't get much time off work, he made the most of his vacations.
 He enjoyed history, so we usually spent family vacations visiting historical sights.
 He also enjoyed photography, so we would later watch slide presentations of our trips.
-He promised Mom that he would take her to Greece one day, and they finally made that trip in May 1987 - the year before he died.
+He promised Mom that he would take her to Greece one day, and they finally made that trip in May 1987 - nine months before he died.

 Cause of Death: Pancreatic Cancer